-Steivo entered the Manlius, IL ranch home through the same back door that he had entered 46 years prior.
+Steivo entered the Manlius home through the same back door that he had 46 years ago.
 He proceeded through the kitchen to the living room cautiously, but made no attempt to conceal his arrival since he did not believe a surprise attack was likely.
 Upon entering the living room, he met eyes with Aricame who stood on the very spot where the two men had collaborated to defeat Geryman.

 (Aricame) Your words are as if the value of fire should be denied simply because arson exists.

-(S) That may be true, but wouldn’t you say the same applies to dictatorship?
+(S) That may be true, but wouldn’t you say the same applies to authority?
 You cannot deny the efficiency of institutions by a strong leadership simply because tyrants do exist.

 (A) The right to violate the rights of the people belongs to the people – no one else.
-The sin of dictatorship is that the people can push off the failures of institutions onto one man.
+The sin of authority is that the people can push off the failures of institutions onto someone else.

 (S) I feel that your ideology is bold and novel, but a little extreme.
 Do you mean to turn me to your point of view?